 - aperitifs and parties, peanuts and chips to share

-- public transport without a mask, without a distance of more than one metre
+- public transport without a mask, without a distance of more than one meter

-- running in a crowded area without a mask, without a distance of more than one meter
+- races in a crowded enclosed area without a mask, without a distance of more than one meter

-- contact sports (boxing, etc.) and sports with physical contact (basketball, handball, etc.)
+- contact sport (boxing, etc.) and contact sport (basketball, handball, etc.) without a mask

-In conclusion: for risk management, it is up to each individual to decide what risks he or she takes, within the framework allowed by law.
-Those who are vulnerable, or who are in contact with vulnerable people, will need to be particularly careful: we see them deliberately choosing a risk activity poorly.4 Finally, even if one does not fear much for oneself, prudence is necessary to protect others and limit the spread of the epidemic as much as possible.
+In conclusion, for risk management, it is up to each individual to decide what risks he or she takes, within the framework allowed by law.
+Those who are vulnerable, or who are in contact with vulnerable people, will have to be particularly careful: be careful of high-risk activities.
+Finally, even if one does not fear much for oneself, caution is necessary to protect others and limit the spread of the epidemic as much as possible.

-The creation of the scale and the choice of situations illustrating each level of risk were based on the results of a survey carried out in June 2020 among 11 scientists engaged in an active literature watch on COVID-19.
-Various everyday situations were evaluated via 50 questions using a risk scale ranging from 0 to 4.
+Disclaimer: The creation of the scale and the choice of situations illustrating each level of risk were based on the results of a survey carried out in June 2020 with 11 scientists involved in an active literature review on the COVID-19.
+Various everyday situations were assessed via 50 questions using a risk scale ranging from 0 to 4.
 The score associated with each situation is that estimated by at least 75% of the scientists in the group.
 This risk scale as well as the risk assessment questionnaire are presented for information purposes only and do not constitute medical advice, nor do they engage the responsibility of their authors.

 In closed environments the risk of transmission of the SARS-CoV-2 coronavirus is 18.7 times greater than in the open air.Nishiura, H., Oshitani, H., Kobayashi, T., Saito, T., Sunagawa, T., Matsui, T., ... & Suzuki, M. (2020).
 Closed environments facilitate secondary transmission of coronavirus disease 2019 (COVID-19). medRxiv.
 PREPRINT